yuejiaointel/oneDAL/docs/source/get-started/build-and-run-examples.rst

       Otherwise, you need to copy :file:`examples/oneapi/dpc` and :file:`examples/oneapi/data` folders to the directory with right permissions.
 These two folders must be retained in the same directory level relative to each other.
-      If you want to build examples from /examples/oneapi/cpp you can set CC and CXX with other compliers as well.
+      If you want to build examples from /examples/oneapi/cpp you can set CC and CXX to other compilers as well.

    .. tabs::